Projectmasternoi/Puzzle-Crackin-Spirit/index.md

 # Story Mode

-As 'Spark Bookdraw' is having a walk through the 'Green Mountains', He finds a note from someone named Professor Redcle.
+As Spark Bookdraw is having a walk through the Green Mountains, He finds a note from someone named Professor Redcle.
 The note is asking for help.
 When Spark and his friends go check it out, they find out it's all just a trap and now have to fight for their lives!

 ## Header 2